Diagnostics & Laboratory

 In-house digital imaging, bloodwork, and laboratory services for fast, accurate answers in Overland Park and the greater Kansas City area.

 We also use diagnostics for routine screening.
 Annual bloodwork and imaging help us establish baselines and track changes over time, catching potential problems long before symptoms appear.
+This is especially valuable for senior pets, where early detection of kidney disease, thyroid issues, or diabetes can mean the difference between simple management and a medical emergency.

 Our digital X-ray system produces high-resolution images in seconds, with no film processing delays.
 We use radiographs to evaluate bones, joints, the chest, the abdomen, and more.
 Digital images can be enhanced, zoomed, and shared electronically if a specialist consultation is needed.
 It's one of our most frequently used diagnostic tools.